ecorpet/docker/README.md

-# Projet test
+#  Docker POC

 ### Introduction
+The "state of mind" of this poc is to be "version scalable" ( PHP, Node, etc.) and to expose configurations for fine tuning.

-This POC will allow you to have
+This Proof Of Concept will allow you to have :
 - LAMP server
 - Node server ( Pending: still folder location to improve ... )
 - Phpmyadmin